Semiclassical model of magnons in double-layered antiferromagnets: Theoretical background

 where $\boldsymbol{\mu}_p = -g \mu_\text{B} \mathbf{S}_p$ and $\mathbf{B}_p = -(2J/g\mu_\text{B}) (\mathbf{S}_{p-1} + \mathbf{S}_{p+1})$ are the magnetic moment and effective magnetic field at site $p$, respectively.
 The time-dependent dynamics of $\hbar \mathbf{S}_p$ is defined by the torque $\boldsymbol{\mu}_p \times \mathbf{B}_p$ as

 At the final step, the \textit{ab initio} calculations have been performed to realize our model analysis in AFM CrN.
-The local density approximation (LDA) \cite{Ceperley1980} plus $U$ approach \cite{Dudarev1998} is used with the projector augmented wave (PAW) potentials \cite{Kresse1999}, implemented in \textsc{vasp} package \cite{Kresse1996a,Kresse1996b}.
+The LDA \cite{Ceperley1980} plus $U$ approach \cite{Dudarev1998} is used with the projector augmented wave (PAW) potentials \cite{Kresse1999}, implemented in the \textsc{vasp} package \cite{Kresse1996a,*Kresse1996b}.
 The crystal structure of AFM CrN (space group $Pnma$, No.\ 62) is fully optimized using $U = 4.1$~eV for the $3d$ electrons at Cr sites.
-To explore the magnonic properties, a tight-binding model is constructed from the electronic structure using \textsc{wannier90} library \cite{Mostofi2014}, including the Cr-$d$ and N-$p$ characters as a basis set.
+To explore the magnonic properties, a tight-binding model is constructed from the electronic structure using the \textsc{wannier90} library \cite{Mostofi2014}, including the Cr $3d$ and N $2p$ characters as a basis set.
 The magnetic exchange parameters $J_{ij}$ are extracted for neighboring Cr pairs with indices $i$ and $j$ given in the Hamiltonian

-by employing \textsc{tb2j} code \cite{He2021} based on the local force theorem \cite{Liechtenstein1984}.
-The magnon spectra are computed by applying the linear spin wave theory that is a plausible approximation for systems with larger spin, including the present one with $S = 3/2$.
-The algorithm \textsc{spinw} \cite{Toth2015} based on Holstein-Primakoff approximation of spin operators is used.
-The classical Monte-Carlo simulations are carried out with \textsc{vampire} software \cite{Evans2014} to obtain the magnetization curve.
+using the \textsc{tb2j} code \cite{He2021} within the local force theorem \cite{Liechtenstein1984}.
+The magnon spectra are computed by applying linear spin wave theory that is a reliable approximation for systems with relatively large spin, including the present case with $S = 3/2$.
+The algorithm \textsc{spinw} \cite{Toth2015} based on the Holstein-Primakoff approximation of spin operators is employed.
+The classical Monte-Carlo simulations are carried out with the \textsc{vampire} software \cite{Evans2014} to obtain the temperature dependence of the AFM-ordered magnetic moments and derive the theoretical N\'{e}el temperature.